pippinbarr/cart253/outline.md

 ### Lectures

-Most weeks will include a number of lecture videos and notes covering a specific topic in programming for students to follow in their own time before that week's class time.
+Most weeks will include a number of lecture videos and notes covering a specific topic in programming for students to follow in their own time *before* that week's class time.

 ### Class structure

-#### Discussion
+#### Discussion and live coding

 Each class will being with a discussion period in the classroom.
 This will generally include:

-- an ongoing series of discussions of how a computer perceives and executes the code related to the week's topic
-- a presentation of a useful or more advanced idea related to the week's topic as relevant
+- useful or more advanced idea related to the week's topic as relevant
 - a run-through of the week's example code
+- exploring student questions and ideas through live coding

 #### In-class challenge

 Most classes will include a time-limited and evaluated in-class challenge for students to complete in pairs.
 Asking for help during the challenge is allowed and encouraged.

-#### User testing
+#### Demos

-Some weeks will include a period of trying out each other's work.
-Students will be assigned a set of other student work to respond to in a short written response.
+Each week will include a period of trying out each other's work.

-#### Studio time
+#### Studio

 There will be studio time during which the instructor and TA will be available for specific student requests for assistance in person or via the class Discord.

 Attendance of the studio period is *highly encouraged* to take the time to connect with the instructor and TA and to work in the group setting.
 You learn by doing and you learn by getting help.

-### Projects
+### Assignments

+#### Prototyping assignments

-There will be three graded projects, called "jams," during the course.
+There will be 11 small weekly assignments (best 10 grades will contribute to thef inal grade) and one slightly larger final assignment during the course.
 Each will be used as an opportunity for students to practice and develop their programming skills with room to express their own ideas.

 ### Office hours